+Governing Board elections and changes to the bylaws shall be put to a vote of the members by paper or electronic ballot.

+The theater will establish a secure and secret method for receiving electronic ballots.

+Electronic ballots will be the default mode of voting.
+Members must provide an email address to receive the electronic ballot.
+Partner members must provide an email address for each partners.

+A member may opt to receive a paper ballot by contacting the theater’s Executive Director.

-The election of Governing Board members and changes to the bylaws shall be put to a vote of the members by ballot.
-Ballots shall be mailed to every member entitled to vote.
-Ballots shall be numbered in the upper right hand corner and the number of ballots shall correspond to the number of current memberships as of 5:00 p.m. of the day before the day the ballots are mailed.
-The ballots shall state clearly when they are due, as prescribed in the following paragraph.
+Paper ballots shall be numbered in the upper right-hand corner.
+The number of ballots shall correspond to the number of current members who have opted for paper ballots as of 5:00 p.m. the day before the day the ballots are mailed.

+The Governing Board shall notify members when ballots are due.

 Ballots for Governing Board members shall state that each member shall have the right to vote for as many Governing Board members as there are openings on the Governing Board.
-Ballots shall be mailed not less than seven days or more than twenty days before the due date of the ballots.
+The theater will mail or transmit electronic ballots not less than seven days nor more than 20 days before the due date for the ballot.

-A ballot shall be deemed to be delivered to a member when deposited in the United States mail addressed to the member at the member’s address as it appears on the membership records of the theatre, with first-class postage thereon prepaid.
-Once mailed, in no case shall substitute ballots be provided, and photocopied ballots shall be considered invalid.
+A paper ballot shall be deemed to be delivered to a member when deposited in the United States mail addressed to the member at the member’s address as it appears on the membership records of the theater, with first-class postage thereon prepaid.
+Once mailed, in no case shall substitute ballots be provided.
+Photocopied ballots are invalid.

-Ballots shall be counted at the first meeting of the Governing Board following the date the ballots are mailed.
-If a ballot is submitted by mail, it must be received in the theatre’s office by 5:00 p.m. of the last business day before that meeting.
-If the ballot is to be delivered in person, it must be delivered to the theatre’s office by 5:00 p.m. of the last business day before that meeting or to the person in charge of the meeting at which ballots are to be counted at the start of the meeting.
-Ballots shall be counted at the beginning of the meeting and the results announced at that time.
-The date and time of the meeting will be announced to all members on the face of the ballot, and the meeting shall be open to any member wishing to attend.
+The Governing Board will tabulate paper and electronic election results at its first regular meeting following the date the theater sent the ballots.
+Paper ballots must be received at the theater’s office by 5:00 p.m. of the last business day before that meeting

+The Governing Board will count ballots at the beginning of the meeting and announce results at that time.
+The theater will announce the date and time of the meeting to all members on the face of the ballot.
+The meeting shall be open to any member wishing to attend.

 Any amendment to these bylaws shall require a majority vote in favor from the ballots returned.